Ramanjs/hello-world/README.md

 # hello-world
 This is my first repository.
-Learning basic web development skills.
+I am trying to learn basic web development skills.
+Learning HTML, CSS and JavaScript and its applications.